jennysys/making_games/Perditus_Studio/readme.txt

 The only game in fact.

-We worked on the idea of the game together under this name, but in the end, I created the small game "Untitled Game" for Waffle Games 2021.
+We worked on the idea of the game together under this name, but in the end, I created the small game "Untitled Game" (made with Bitsy) for Waffle Games 2021.

 As for collaboration, we all didn't have a good schedule to work extensively, besides other life events that went on.